open-service-portal/ingestor/README.md

 2. Update your configuration keys if needed (most remain compatible)

+## Future Architecture

+We've documented a potential refactoring of the `KubernetesEntityProvider` using the Strategy Pattern for better extensibility and testability.
+See [Issue #6](https://github.com/open-service-portal/ingestor/issues/6) for the full architectural proposal.

+**Priority**: Low (nice-to-have, not urgent) - The current implementation is working and tested.

 ## Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.